txiang61/corpus-utils/README.md

 Motivation: During the work on my master thesis, I found running experiment and collecting results is a painful and tedious procedure.
 As a programmer, I naturely come up with this idea: "Why not let machine do the experiment and just give me the result as I desired?"
 Therefore I wish to have a util script that can automatically perform experiment and collect result.
 Here is a draft of the desire shape of that script:

 - Input:
-  - A configuration file, indicates (multiple) confugration setting of launching the tools (CF & CFI).
+  - A configuration file, indicates (multiple) configuration setting of launching the tools (CF & CFI).
     It would has a similar format like below:
  ```yaml
  # in yaml